 - Food (Lunch/Dinner): 200-800 LKR (US$1-5) for 2

 - Transportation (Bus/Tuk-tuk): 100-500 LKR (US$0.50-3) for 2

-Beach and touristy areas tend to be more expensive and rented a car with a driver will increase your budget to about US$80-150 a day depending on the vehicle and services.
+Beach and touristy areas tend to be more expensive, and renting a car with a driver will increase your budget to about US$80-150 a day, depending on the vehicle and services.

 16. Beware of the Pol Sambal

-Pol sambol, sometimes called coconut relish, is a blend of coconut, red onions, whole dried chilies or chili powder, lime juice, with sometimes a dash of Maldive fish.
+Pol sambal, sometimes called coconut relish, is a blend of coconut, red onions, whole dried chilies or chili powder, and lime juice, with sometimes a dash of Maldive fish.
 What makes Pol Sambal special are the dried chilies.
-Most of sambal will make you cry and feel hot steam coming out your nose and ears.
+Most sambal will make you cry and feel hot steam coming out of your nose and ears.
 No joke, and a must-try when sampling Sri Lanka cuisine!